Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 1. As a first time user, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encourgaed to return.
     * The website uses a variety of different fonts as well as a colour schemata in order to give the impression of quality.
-    * There are various styled interactive parts of the website such as a "burger" navbar (../assets/images/screenshots/testing/navbar.png) toggle and a Bootstrap modal box.
+    * There are various styled interactive parts of the website such as a "burger" navbar toggle and a Bootstrap modal box [(screenshot evidence)](../assets/images/screenshots/testing/navbar.png).
       There is also a hover effect on the submit and refresh marker buttons as well as on the media links.

 2. As a first time user, I want to be able to easily understand the aim and idea behind the site.
-    * There is a clearly labelled "About" link in the navbar which brings up a Bootstap modal with text explaining the objective and reasoning behind the site (../assets/images/screenshots/testing/modal-box.png).
+    * There is a clearly labelled "About" link in the navbar which brings up a Bootstap modal with text explaining the objective and reasoning behind the site [(screenshot evidence)](../assets/images/screenshots/testing/modal-box.png).
-    * There is a selection of media links in the footer to allow the user to quickly access social media in order to find out more information about the site (../assets/images/screenshots/testing/media-links.png).
+    * There is a selection of media links in the footer to allow the user to quickly access social media in order to find out more information about the site [(screenshot evidence)](../assets/images/screenshots/testing/media-links.png).

 3. As a first time user, I want to be able to use the search function in order to quickly find high-rated places and to see where these places are on a map.